A trip to Lapland, Finland to see the Northern lights, stay in a glass igloo and spend the night in an ice hotel should be on everyone’s bucketlist!

 DAY 1 – FLY TO HELSINKI

-To start your adventure fly into the capital Helsinki.
+To start your adventure to Lapland fly into the capital city Helsinki.
 From here, if you have more time, you can take a few days to explore this beautiful city.
 Since we only had a short time in Finland, I flew in late evening from London and booked a night at the Hilton Airport Hotel.

 DAY 2 – FLY FROM HELSINKI TO IVALO (the closest airport to Kakslauttanen Arctic Resort)

 We visited Finland in February and there was a 5.50am arriving early morning in Ivalo allowing us to make the most of the day.
 Again the flight price will depend on what time of year you are booking, but the low fare option starts at EUR 29 each way.
 I suggest booking a round trip and skipping the return flights, as a single fare is far more (around EUR 250 when I was booking).

 DAY 3 – SECOND NIGHT AT KAKSLAUTTANEN

-So hopefully by the second night you will already have been lucky enough to see the Northern Lights from the comfort of your igloo, but in case you didn’t its worth spending two nights here to increase your chances.
+Hopefully, by your second night at Kakslauttanen, you will already have been lucky enough to see the Northern Lights from the comfort of your igloo, but in case you didn’t it’s worth spending two nights at the resort to increase your chances.
 Plus the resort has so many activities to keep you busy you will want more time to enjoy these.

 DAY 4 – BUS TO ROVANIEMI TO STAY AT THE ARCTIC SNOW HOTEL

 Onto the exciting bit, arriving at the Arctic Snow Hotel!
 The resort is much smaller than Kakslauttanen and I would honestly say one night is all you need to fully experience the hotel.
-On arrival, again you can book any activities (or plan these in advance) so you can base how many nights you stay on what activities you plan to do.
+On arrival, you can book any activities (or plan these in advance) so you can base how many nights you stay on what activities you plan to do.

 There are a few dining options at the hotel that you should reserve in advance.
-The Ice Restaurant, where you dine on ice tables with ice plates for dessert; The Kota restaurant, where you can have a traditional glowfried salmon in a large wooden hut warmed by the central fire and The Lumikartano which is in the main reception.
+The Ice Restaurant, where you dine on ice tables with ice plates for dessert; The Kota restaurant, where you can have a traditional glow fried salmon in a large wooden hut warmed by the central fire and The Lumikartano which is in the main reception.

 The Arctic Snow Hotel offers a similar range of activities to Kakslauttanen, but I would highly recommend the snow sauna or snow jacuzzi for a totally unique experience.
 We grabbed a bottle of champagne and enjoyed the hot tub under the stars.

-It’s worth noting there are several rows of bunkbeds in the separate cabin I mentioned, so if you do get too cold during the night you can head there for a warmer nights sleep.
-The hotel is a typically between 0 and -5 degrees, however we never really felt cold at all with the right attire.
+- There several rows of bunk beds in the locker room, so if you do get too cold during the night you can head there for a warmer nights sleep.
+The hotel is typically between 0 and -5 degrees, however, we never really felt cold at all with the right attire.